Planning Your Digital Storage Costs After Scanning

 Self-Hosted Storage

 Self-hosted storage gives you complete control and security, as your data is stored on servers within your own facility.
 This option often requires a significant upfront investment in hardware and ongoing maintenance costs to keep things running smoothly.
-Additionally, you will need to employ IT staff to manage and maintain the system properly.
-Self-hosted storage may be suitable if you have stringent security requirements or prefer to keep direct access to your data isolated.
+You will need to employ IT staff to manage and maintain the system properly.
+Self-hosted storage may be suitable if you have stringent security requirements or prefer to keep strict control over your data.

 Cloud-Based Storage